 Before using the modem, it will be necessary to select the country where you are actually using it.
-The detailed procedure for selecting the actual country is explained in Configuring your modem in the Software User Guide.
+The detailed procedure for selecting your present location is explained in Configuring your modem in the Software User Guide.

 Using the correct phone plug